k0a1a/subnodes-nextcloudpi/README.md

         git clone https://github.com/k0a1a/subnodes-nextcloudpi.git
         cd subnodes-nextcloudpi

-* configure your wireless access point and mesh network in subnodes.config in any text editor, or in the command line you can use nano
+* configure your wireless access point in subnodes.config in any text editor, or in the command line you can use nano

         nano subnodes.config